Kashin98/Kashin98/README.md

 **Kashin98/Kashin98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 ### I Am -
 A Mechanical engineer from Bangalore who builds websites and edits videos in my free time.
+Currently learning for a fullstack developer role.

 I'm always interested in any opportunities to help someone.